the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 [Helm](https://helm.sh/) is a package manager for Kubernetes.
 Packages come in the form of *Charts* which are a set of instructions to deploy, upgrade and manage applications running on a Kubernetes cluster.
 They can make installing and managing Kubernetes applications much easier and specific Charts for projects can be published online.
-For example, the Helm Chart for BinderHub are available [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub).
+For example, the Helm Chart for BinderHub is available [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub).

 ### JupyterHub